Iblis (film): Production

 Iblis is the second directorial of Rohith V. S. with Asif Ali after his debut film Adventures of Omanakuttan (2017).
 The film is set in the 1980s, Rohith describes the film a "musical adventure-comedy", planned on the lines of Jagga Jasoos.
 Rohith discussed the project with Asif during the filming of Adventures of Omanakuttan and also retained its co-writer Sameer Abdul and cinematographer Akhil George for Iblis.
 Asif too contributed to the script.
 It was produced by the company Ichais Productions, in their debut.
 Iblis has music composed by Dawn Vincent.
 A pooja function for the film was held in early March 2018.

 Release

 The film was released on 3 August 2018.
+The film is available for home video through Amazon Prime Video and YouTube, which is upload by Goodwill Entertainments.